payloadcms/payload/examples/auth/next-app/README.md

 > This example uses the App Router, the latest API of Next.js.
 If your app is using the legacy [Pages Router](https://nextjs.org/docs/pages), check out the official [Pages Router Example](https://github.com/payloadcms/payload/tree/main/examples/auth/next-pages).

-**IMPORTANT: This application runs on a different server as Payload and establishes a connection from another domain or port**.
-For an integrated setup that runs on a single server, [check out how to serve Payload directly within your Next.js app](https://github.com/payloadcms/payload/tree/main/examples/auth/payload).
+**IMPORTANT: This application runs on a different server as Payload and establishes a connection from another domain or port over HTTP.**.
+For an integrated setup that runs on a single server and uses the Local API, [check out how to serve Payload directly within your Next.js app](https://github.com/payloadcms/payload/tree/main/examples/auth/payload).
 To learn more, [check out how Payload can be used in its various headless capacities](https://payloadcms.com/blog/the-ultimate-guide-to-using-nextjs-with-payload).

 ## Getting Started